 If you have been running for many years, but have not trained vigorously on a bike ever in your life, will runners actually make good cyclists?

 Due to the massive aerobic base and lower limb strength developed from years of running, many runners have the potential to be good cyclists if properly trained.
+In most cases, runners are often better at cycling as the muscles used are more transferable.

 What exactly gives runners the potential to become good cyclists?